glauciabrito/hello-world/README.md

 # hello-world

-I'm a Data Science student at UNIVESP and it1s my first repository.
+I'm a Data Science student at UNIVESP and it's my first repository.